nessnos/pinlock.koplugin/README.md

 PinLock registers a "Lock now (PinLock)" action with KOReader's gesture manager (Dispatcher), so you can assign it to a tap zone, a swipe, a multiswipe, etc. from **☰ → Settings → Taps and gestures**, the same way you'd bind any other action.

-## How the lock screen behaves

-The lock screen has no way to bypass it except entering the correct PIN:

-- There is **no close (×) button** on the lock screen itself — only the "set/confirm new PIN" screens (reached from the menu, not from the lock screen) have one, since canceling those isn't a security issue.
-- The **back chevron**, shown only on devices that support suspending, puts the device back to sleep rather than dismissing the lock — functionally the same as pressing the power button.
-On devices that can't suspend, there's no back icon at all.
-- The physical Back/Home key (on devices that have one) is swallowed rather than closing the screen.
-- After 5 wrong attempts, the keypad locks itself out for 30 seconds, with a visible countdown, before you can try again.

-This is intentionally a small, cosmetic deviation from the Kobo screen it's styled after (which is guarding a settings menu, not the whole device, so a close button there makes sense) — for an actual device lock, giving people a way to dismiss it without the PIN would defeat the point.

 ## Security model — please read this